NEW CUSTOMER BONUS!

 • How quickly?

-• Is this service included or do you have to pay extra?
+• What about finishing the installation with exterior trim pieces?
+Is this service included or do you have to pay extra?

 Installer using OSI

-Trick question!
-Any company that guarantees a certain reduction in your energy bills is guessing (at best) and at worst is making up numbers to get a sale.
-Heating and cooling costs make up about 40% of the average annual utility bill, but every home’s energy use is different.
-High-quality, energy-efficient replacement windows should reduce your home energy costs; however, there is no way to guarantee how much.
+The U.S. Department of Energy says heating and cooling costs make up about 40% of the average annual utility bill, but every home’s energy use is different.
+High-quality, energy-efficient replacement windows can help reduce your home energy costs; however, there is no way to guarantee how much.

-When energy savings is important to you, your best bet is to choose a company that offers windows designed to work best in your area of the country.
+If energy savings is important to you, your best bet is to choose a company that offers windows designed to work best in your area of the country.
 If you’re considering a national window brand, find out if they install the same window in Ohio that they do in Florida, Colorado, or California.
-Your home energy use and your window needs are different from homeowners in other states – and the window you choose should be too.
+Your home energy use and your window needs are different from homeowners in other states, and the window you choose should be too.
 A window designed to work in your region will help you maximize the monthly energy savings for your home

-What does your warranty cover?
+6. What does your warranty cover?

 Warranty language can be tricky to follow.
 During your window-buying process, ask the company to walk you through the details of what’s covered by their window warranty, what’s not covered, and how long coverages last.
 Specifically, ask about the following window features and components, and ask the company to point out the applicable clauses in their warranty.